Also, be sure get your FREE download: How to Make a Successful Car Accident Claim in Texas

 Can I Conduct My Own Accident Investigation?

 Typically, yes.
-I like to say that if your damages and injuries are relatively low (meaning you COULD pay for them out of pocket if you absolutely had to), then you should be able to conduct the accident investigation on your own without hiring a lawyer.
+I like to say that if your damages and injuries are relatively low (meaning you could pay for them out of pocket if you absolutely had to), then you should be able to conduct the accident investigation on your own without hiring a lawyer.
 However, it's important that you take your investigation seriously if you expect the insurance company to compensate you for your damages and injuries.

 On the other hand, if you have serious damages and injuries, it's in your best interest to consult a personal injury attorney.

-How To Conduct An Auto Accident Investigation
+How To Investigate Your Texas Auto Accident

 Here are some of the things we do to ensure that our clients' cases are positioned for successful results: